Renzy3/Nuvora/README.md

 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.
 Ensure any new media files are committed directly in the `public` folder, not via Git LFS, to avoid deployment issues.

-## License
+## For more Info

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is created by Shiryuu.

+If you want to  create new one by your own just watch this (https://youtu.be/zA9r5zTllx4?si=8xJ7bEtMVpJxr52C)

 Also credit to JS Mastery